-- Attend all classes on time. - Remain seated and attentive during all lectures, presentations and whole class discussions. - Participate in class discussions and take good notes. - Be prepared and volunteer to present! - Review your notes before each class. - Draw lots of graphs to help you understand the reading. - Keep a list of vocabulary words and learn them. - Come to see me for help whenever you have questions. - Begin working on assignments as soon as they are assigned.
+- Attend all classes on time. - Remain seated and attentive during all lectures, presentations and whole class discussions. - Participate in class discussions and take good notes. - Be prepared and volunteer to present! - Take notes on the reading and bring questions and discussion points to class! - Draw lots of graphs to help you understand the reading. - Keep a list of vocabulary words and learn them. - Come to see me for help whenever you have questions. - Begin working on assignments as soon as they are assigned.
 (Early start = less time spent!) - Find one to three classmates with whom you can discuss the material outside of class. - Ask your classmates and me lots of questions. - Have fun!